If you're the surviving spouse

 - Determine if all your assets, including those you may have inherited, can cover your financial needs throughout all of your retirement years by creating a retirement income plan.

-- Determine how you can make the most of Inherited IRA or Keogh assets.
+- Determine how you can make the most of Inherited IRA and other inherited retirement assets.

 - If you need one-on-one investment guidance, call 800-343-3548 for a complimentary portfolio review or to create a retirement plan with an experienced Fidelity representative.

 - If you've inherited an IRA and need to open an Inherited IRA, Fidelity can help.